BioMarin Pharmaceutical

 BioMarin Pharmaceutical Inc. is an American biotechnology company headquartered in San Rafael, California.
 It has offices and facilities in the United States, South America, Asia, and Europe.
-BioMarin's core business and research is in enzyme replacement therapies (ERTs).
+BioMarin's core business and research are in enzyme replacement therapies (ERTs).
 BioMarin was the first company to provide therapeutics for mucopolysaccharidosis type I (MPS I), by manufacturing laronidase (Aldurazyme, commercialized by Genzyme Corporation).
 BioMarin was also the first company to provide therapeutics for phenylketonuria (PKU).

 Over the years, BioMarin has been criticised for drug pricing and for specific instances of denying access to drugs in clinical trials.

 History

 BioMarin was founded in 1997 by Christopher Starr Ph.D. and Grant W. Denison Jr. with an investment of a $1.5 million from Glyko Biomedical and went public in 1999.
 Seed investors were amongst others MPM Bioventures, Grosvenor Fund and Florian Schönharting.

 Business development

 In 2002, BioMarin acquired Glyko Biomedical.